-Are you interested in learning software defined networking?
-Do want to explore the possible opportunities in the SDN industry?
+Are you interested in learning software-defined networking?
+Do you want to explore the possible opportunities in the SDN industry?
 This article is for you.
 Here I will be talking about recommended SDN books you should buy in 2017 to start your career in the field of networking.
-Before I share the books, let me briefly explain what is Software defined networking.
+Before I share the books, let me briefly explain what is Software-defined networking is.

 |SDN Book Title||Author|